Software Project Management, Requirements, and Analysis (formerly known as "Software Requirements: Specification & Analysis") (SE463)

 Deliverables

 Each group has a different system for which to write a specification.
-In the past, every group wrote its own specification of single shared system, for which the prof served as the chief customer.
-The prof was able to be quite precise about what was expected in all deliverables and to even prepare er own solution to the early deliverables against which each group could check its own version.
+In the past, every group wrote its own specification of single shared system, for which the professor served as the chief customer.
+The professor was able to be quite precise about what was expected in all deliverables and to even prepare er own solution to the early deliverables against which each group could check its own version.
 This precision is not possible now.

 1. Domain, Class, and World Model for Your System